-- Overall, we rate Shafaq Questionable due to a complete lack of transparency as well as poor sourcing of information.
-Note: Due to security issues a lack of transparency of ownership is common among Iraqi news sources.
+- Overall, we rate Shafaq Questionable due to a complete lack of transparency and poor sourcing of information.
+Note: A lack of ownership transparency is common among Iraqi news sources due to security issues.

 Reasoning: Lack of Transparency, Poor Sourcing, Propaganda

-Founded in 2004, Shafaq is a Baghdad based news site that focuses on covering local developments across Iraq and its Kurdistan Region.
-Content is available in three languages (Arabic, Kurdish, English), and among the other topics covered are politics, economy, social issues, world news, and reports.
+Founded in 2004, Shafaq is a Baghdad-based news site covering local developments across Iraq and its Kurdistan Region.
+Content is available in three languages (Arabic, Kurdish, and English), and among the other topics covered are politics, economy, social issues, world news, and reports.

 Shafaq is a pro-Kurdish news website.
 Shafaq does not provide information regarding its ownership and does not list an about page.

 The website lacks transparency as there is neither an about page nor ownership disclosed.
 Further, the website does not disclose a business or funding model; therefore, we cannot determine how they generate revenue.